AALC Term Calendar ................................................

 11. Students will be able to apply theory in relevant, appropriate and reflective ways.

 Our talented, dedicated and enthusiastic faculty will support, assist and encourage students as they pursue and attain these fundamental educational goals.
 In our culture of accountability, these institutional aspirations will also serve as common guideposts for our on-going assessment and enhancement of learning outcomes.
-For more information about these educational goal, please refer to the Academic Catalog, or contact our office.
+For more information about these educational goals, please refer to the Academic Catalog, or contact our office.

 Review other components of your degree by clicking the links below...